Preview: The House on Chestnut Circle

 Something made a loud snap behind me and I fought the urge to run.
 There is nothing behind you, I told myself.
 Nothing.

-After several long minutes while I worked to navigate the woods without tripping or running into a tree trunk, I finally made it out and started across Patsy’s lawn, which was illuminated by a porch light and one of those standing lanterns by the driveway.
+After several long minutes while I worked to navigate the woods without tripping or running into a tree, I finally made it out.
+Releasing my breath, I quickly swerved out into the road, hiked up the hill, and cut across the edge of Patsy’s property through the illumination of her porch light and one of those standing lanterns by the driveway.
 As I limped my way across, I prayed one of the neighbors didn’t look out their window for some reason.
 It would be difficult to explain without a certain degree of embarrassment why I was roaming around in the middle of the night in my underwear.
 This was not the kind of impression I had been hoping to make upon my neighbors.

-I crossed Patsy’s driveway, hobbled across the front yard, and climbed the steps.
+I hobbled across my front yard, and climbed the steps.

 Had I locked the door?
 I grasped the knob and was relieved when it turned in my hand.
 I moved inside, flipping on the overhead light, closed the door, and locked it.